RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

   False

   # FastUVH5Meta is meant to be a read-only view into the HDF5 file, not a general
   # data manipulation class.
-You should set attributes or write to the file.
+You should *not* set attributes or use it to write to the
-  # Use UVData for that.
+  # file.
+Use UVData for that.

 .. _sorting_data: